-According to the World Health Organization (WHO), at least one in three women worldwide will experience either physical and/or sexual intimate partner violence or non-partner sexual violence in their lifetime.
+According to the World Health Organization, at least 1 in 3 women worldwide will experience physical or sexual intimate partner violence, or non-partner sexual violence in their lifetime.
 Gender-based violence (GBV) is a global public health epidemic and a violation of fundamental human rights.
 While GBV can happen to anyone, girls are more likely to experience sexual violence and harassment, as well as harmful practices such as forced marriage and female genital mutilation (FGM).

-- States, UN agencies, and civil society must collect better data related to violence.
+States, UN agencies, and civil society must collect better data related to violence.
 Data must be disaggregated by relevant factors, such as age, sex, location, ethnicity, religion, disability, economic status, marital status, sexual orientation, gender identity, and migratory status.
-Data must be disaggregated by the distinct age ranges of 10-14 and 14-18 to ensure adolescent and teenage girls and their needs are visible.
+Data must be disaggregated by the distinct age ranges of 10-14 and 14-18 to ensure the needs of adolescent and teenage girls are visible.
 Sensitive data must be collected and stored in line with human rights considerations and relevant data protection standards.

-- States and community leaders should hold community-level dialogue, engaging men and boys, to change norms, attitudes, and behaviours concerning girls’ rights with the goal of ending violence against girls.
+States and community leaders should hold community-level dialogue, engaging men and boys, to change norms, attitudes, and behaviors concerning girls’ rights with the goal of ending violence against girls.

-- States and community leaders should take measures to address attitudes and behaviours that legitimize violence at national, local, school, and community levels to prevent and respond to school-related GBV.
+States and community leaders should take measures to address attitudes and behaviors that legitimize violence at national, local, school, and community levels to prevent and respond to school-related GBV.

 States, the private sector, and other relevant stakeholders must increase efforts to ensure children’s online safety.